Virtual therapy across Pennsylvania and Delaware, based in Bryn Mawr on the Main Line

 Do you…

-Have painful memories that show up out of nowhere?
+Have painful memories from childhood that show up out of nowhere?

-Find it hard to trust or get close to others?
+Find it hard to trust others or feel safe in relationships?

 What if things could feel lighter and you could finally exhale?